 Coordinator Fiona Arundell Opens in new window

-Description This unit provides students with an understanding of the biological and physiological aspects of human reproduction including the menstrual cycle, fertilisation and embryology, pregnancy, labour, birth and the early postnatal weeks.
+Description This subject provides students with an understanding of the biological and physiological aspects of human reproduction including the menstrual cycle, fertilisation and embryology, pregnancy, labour, birth and the early postnatal weeks.
 Emphasis will be placed on normal maternal anatomy and physiology of pregnancy, labour and birth and the postnatal period.
 It will include fetal growth and development, adaptation of the newborn and growth and development to six weeks of age.

 School Nursing & Midwifery